giovanni-shibaki/stock-price-watcher/README.md

 ## Overview

-Stock Price Watcher is a command-line application designed to monitor stock prices on the B3 (The primary financial exchange in Brazil) stock exchange and notify users via email when the price of a specified asset falls below a certain threshold for selling or rises above another threshold for buying.
+Stock Price Watcher is a C# command-line application designed to monitor stock prices on the B3 stock exchange (The primary financial exchange in Brazil) and notify users via email when the price of a specified asset falls below a certain threshold for selling or rises above another threshold for buying.
 This console-based tool operates without a graphical interface and provides a convenient way to stay informed about market conditions.

 ## Configuration